 A conductor and composer, Eric William Barnum continues to passionately seek new ground in the choral field.
 Working with choirs of all kinds, his collaborative leitmotif endeavors to provide intensely meaningful experiences for singers and audiences.

-Barnum is currently the Director of Choral Music at the University of Wisconsin, Oshkosh.
+Barnum is currently the Director of Choral Activities at Drake University in Des Moines, Iowa and previously, the Director of Choral Activities at the University of Wisconsin, Oshkosh.
 He holds a DMA in Choral Conducting from the University of Washington (Seattle, WA), under the direction of Dr. Geoffrey Boers.
 He has an advanced degree in conducting from Minnesota State University (Mankato, MN), primary study with Dr. David Dickau, as well as BAs in Composition and Vocal Performance from Bemidji State University (Bemidji, MN).
-He has appeared as a conductor across the United States, and has had the opportunity to work with some of the most innovative minds in the choral field.
+He has appeared as a conductor across the United States and the International stage, and has had the opportunity to work with some of the most innovative minds in the choral field.

 For those seeking birth dates for programs, Eric was born in 1979.

-Eric lives in Appleton, Wisconsin with his wife Heidi and sons Leif & Haakon.
+Eric lives in Clive, Iowa with his wife Heidi and sons Leif & Haakon.